-Students should seek the assistance of the Student Services Coordinator in exploring possible interest in a proposed new organization.
+Students should seek the assistance of the Director of Student Services in exploring possible interest in a proposed new organization.
 If significant interest exists, students can request that a new organization become recognized.
 The formal process for an organization to become recognized is as follows: